 CRYO-CELL International, Inc. was incorporated on September 11, 1989 in the state of Delaware.
 It is engaged in cryogenic cellular storage and the design and development of cellular storage devices.
-The Company's current focus is on the processing and preservation of umbilical cord (U-Cord/TM/) blood stem cells for autologous/sibling use.
-Having recently celebrated its 10-year anniversary, the Company believes that it is the fastest growing commercial firm currently specializing in separated umbilical cord blood stem cell storage.
+The Company's current focus is on the processing and preservation of umbilical cord (U-Cord(TM)) blood stem cells for autologous/sibling use.
+The Company believes that it is the fastest growing commercial firm currently specializing in separated umbilical cord blood stem cell storage.
 CRYO-CELL has pioneered several technologies that allow for the processing and storage of specimens in a cryogenic environment.
 The Company's original mission of affordability for U-Cord blood preservation remains in effect.
 These technologies include a process for the storage of fractionated (separated) U-Cord stem cells and the development and patenting of the first computer controlled, robotically operated cryogenic storage system.
-Its headquarters facility in Clearwater, FL handles all aspects of its business operations including the processing and storage of specimens in one site.
-Several other companies involved in commercial cell banking rely on shipping their specimens elsewhere for processing and storage.